riceisacereal/MinimumQuotaFinder/README.md

 # MinimumQuotaFinder
 Co-created by [@Luesewr](https://github.com/Luesewr) and [@riceisacereal](https://github.com/riceisacereal)

 This mod calculates and highlights the minimum total value of scraps that you can sell to still reach the quota.
+The default key to trigger the mod is `H`, but this can be changed in the settings.

 The same in essence as: [ScrapCalculator](https://thunderstore.io/c/lethal-company/p/granny/ScrapCalculator/)\
 Scrap auto-selling mods: [SellMyScrap](https://thunderstore.io/c/lethal-company/p/Zehs/SellMyScrap/), [SellFromTerminal](https://thunderstore.io/c/lethal-company/p/stormytuna/SellFromTerminal/)